dkovacs24/ReviOS_faq/docs/install.md

 If you are done, the formatted partition will be ready for you to extract the contents of the ISO file.
 If you went with this method, the following steps should be the same, just this guide will call your partition with the installer's file a flash drive, not a partition.

-## 3. step: Booting the flash drive
+## Step 3: Booting the flash drive

 <!-- To boot into your flash drive, open `Start menu`, click on `Power`, and then hold ++shift++ and click on `Restart`.
 This way, a full screen menu should come up looking like this: